 We need your support in order to drive this initiative forward.
-Badminton Wales has given Development Officer Angela Stevens the role as Badminton Wales' link for the project, with support from Lyndon Williams (4 Nations Chair) and Fiona Reid (Disability Sport Wales).
+Badminton Wales is currently receiving support from Lyndon Williams (4 Nations Chair) and Fiona Reid (Disability Sport Wales).

-If you have any interest as a player, coach or volunteer please contact Angela on:
+If you have any interest as a player, coach or volunteer please contact us on: